snakehaihai/Extroperceptive_sensor_calibration/README.md

 # Extroperceptive_sensor_calibration
 This is a package for calibrate multiple extroperceptive sensors

-Only tested with Ubuntu 16.04
+Only tested with Ubuntu 16.04, MRPT 1.5 and ROS-Kietic

+Do not use sudo apt get way to get library as there are multiple machine depended case which prevent you from compile succesfull.
+Do not download mrpt_bridge as it still has bugs in converting timestamp.
 Build MRPT 1.5 on your own PC.
-Do not use sudo apt get way

 git clone https://github.com/MRPT/mrpt/tree/mrpt-1.5